- 23 rooms in Hadspen House + 17 at the Farmyard

 - Breakfast is included in the room rate and offers a selection of healthy as well as indulgent dishes (home made cakes, granola, breads plus local produces)

-- The children can swim in the spa one hour in the morning and one hour in the afternoon
+- At the main house, children under 15 can swim in the spa one hour in the morning, one hour at lunch time and one hour in the afternoon.
+There are no limitations at the Farmyard

 - Play croquet with them on the lawn, walk around the gardens, spot the hens and rabbits roaming around